RenierC/Codewars/README.md

   />
 </a>

-Here you will find my kata solutions all they are written in vanilla **Js** thus far... 👀
+Here you will find my kata solutions all of them are written in vanilla **Js** thus far... 👀

 Hope it helps anyone that got stuck! 🙏🏼